 Academy students have the opportunity to experience practical lawyer training from world-class guest faculty, and compete for high-profile externships in the sports and entertainment industry.

-Students must choose between two concentration streams, one in Sports Law and the other Entertainment Law.
-Each stream comprises two courses for a total of four credits.
-Students can also elect to take an additional 2-credit course for an additional fee.
-Independent study opportunities are also available.
-The courses will focus on doctrine, drafting, and negotiation in the context of simulation-based exercises.
-Among other things, students will represent professional athletes in a simulated contract negotiation; counsel a professional sports franchise in negotiations with its host city; and provide legal advice to a professional musician, filmmaker, or studio.
+Students choose between two concentration streams – Sports Law and Entertainment Law.
+Each stream comprises two courses and four total credits.
+Students may also elect to take an additional two-credit course for an additional fee.
+Independent study and distance learning opportunities are available.
+The courses focus on doctrine, drafting, and negotiation in the context of simulation-based exercises.
+Among other things, students will represent professional athletes in a simulated contract negotiation; counsel a professional sports franchise in negotiations with its host city; and provide legal advice to a professional musician, filmmaker or studio.

-Following the three weeks of coursework, up to fifteen (15) students will have the opportunity to participate in highly selective externships.
-The externships are 2-credits and last for nine weeks (approximately 15-20 hours per week.)
-Decisions about externship assignments will be made after the second-week of coursework.
-The externships commence at the end of the coursework portion of the Academy (June 3, 2013.).
-The anticipated externships will be sponsored by various high-profile sports and entertainment institutions, in conjunction with Cleveland State University School of Law.
+Following three weeks of coursework, up to fifteen (15) students will have the opportunity to participate in highly selective externships.
+The externships are two credits and last for nine weeks.
+The externships commence at the end of the coursework portion of the Academy.
+The anticipated externships will be sponsored by various high-profile sports and entertainment institutions, in conjunction with Cleveland-Marshall College of Law.

 The academy faculty is made up of world-class practitioners in the fields of sports and entertainment.
 Among the faculty are Grammy winners, television and movie studio executives, and the owner of a minor league professional sports franchise.

 Academy students have the opportunity to experience practical lawyer training through simulation-based exercises focusing on doctrine, drafting, and negotiation for professional athletes and entertainers, venues and franchises.